 All women who are being considered for participation in the trial, and who are not surgically sterilized or postmenopausal, must be tested for pregnancy within 72 hours of each cycle of trial treatment and 30 days post treatment.
-If a urine test is positive or not evaluable, a serum test will be required.
+If a urine test is positive or not evaluable a serum test will be required.
 Subjects must be excluded/discontinued from the study in the event of a positive or borderline-positive test result.

-7.1.3.2 Central Laboratory Assessments
+7.1.3.2 Central laboratory Assessments

-Sample collection timing, storage, and shipment instructions for the central laboratory assessments are provided the central laboratory manual.
+Sample collection timing, storage, and shipment instructions for the central laboratory assessments will be provided in the central laboratory manual.

-7.1.3.3 Pharmacokinetic/Pharmacodynamic Evaluations
+7.1.3.2.1 Pharmacokinetic/Pharmacodynamic Evaluations

-To evaluate the immunogenicity and exposure of pembrolizumab in this indication, sample collections for analysis of anti-pembrolizumab antibodies (ADA) and PK are currently planned as shown in the Trial Flowchart.
-Blood samples for PK and ADA collected may be stored at this time.
-Further analysis may be performed if required.
+To evaluate the immunogenicity and exposure of pembrolizumab in this indication, sample collections for analysis of anti-pembrolizumab antibodies (ADA) and PK are currently planned as shown in the Trial Flowchart (Section 6.1).
+Blood samples for PK and ADA collected may be stored only at this time.
+Further sample analysis may be performed, if required.
 If ongoing PK and/or ADA sampling is deemed to be unnecessary by the Sponsor, it may be reduced or discontinued.

-7.1.3.3.1 Blood Collection for Serum MK-3475
+7.1.3.2.1.1 Blood Collection for Serum MK-3475

-Sample collection, storage and shipment instructions for serum samples will be provided in the laboratory manual.
-PK samples should be drawn according to the PK collection schedule for subjects who receive pembrolizumab.
+PK samples should be drawn according to the PK collection schedule.

-7.1.3.3.2 Blood Collection for Anti-pembrolizumab (MK-3475) Antibodies
+7.1.3.2.1.2 Blood Collection for Anti-pembrolizumab Antibodies

-Sample collection, storage and shipment instructions for serum samples will be provided in the laboratory manual.
-Anti- pembrolizumab antibody samples should be drawn according to the ADA collection schedule for subjects who receive pembrolizumab.
+Anti-pembrolizumab antibody samples should be drawn according to the ADA collection schedule.
 Simultaneous PK sampling is required for interpretation of ADA analysis.

-7.1.3.3.3 Correlative and Biomarker Blood Samples
+7.1.3.2.2 Whole Blood Collection for Correlative and Biomarker Studies

 Additional biomarker research to identify factors important for pembrolizumab therapy may also be pursued.
-Analysis to be inclusive of all testing is in Section 4.2.3.5.
-If the samples are collected, any leftovers will be stored for future biomedical research if the subject signs the FBR consent.
+Analysis to be inclusive of all testing is in Section 4.2.4.4.

+Any leftover samples from the correlative and biomarker studies will be stored for future biomedical research if the subject provides documented informed consent for FBR.

-7.1.3.4 Planned Genetic Analysis Sample Collection
+7.1.3.3 Planned Genetic Analysis Sample Collection

 Sample collection, storage and shipment instructions for Planned Genetic Analysis samples will be provided in the central laboratory manual.
 This sample should be drawn for planned analysis of the association between genetic variants in DNA and drug response.
 If there is either a documented law or regulation prohibiting collection, or if the IRB/IEC does not approve the collection of the sample for these purposes, then this sample will not be collected at that site.
-If the sample is collected, leftover extracted DNA will be stored for future biomedical research if the subject signs the FBR consent.
+If the sample is collected, leftover extracted DNA will be stored for future biomedical research if the subject provides the informed consent for FBR.
 If the planned genetic analysis is not approved, but FBR is approved and consent is given, this sample will be collected for the purpose of FBR.

-7.1.3.5 Future Biomedical Research Sample Collection
+7.1.3.4 Future Biomedical Research Sample Collection